Robert Shaw: Film stardom

 Shaw achieved his greatest film stardom after playing the shark-obsessed fisherman Quint in Jaws (1975), although he was at first reluctant to take the role since he did not like the book, but decided to accept at the urging of both his wife, actress Mary Ure, and his secretary: "The last time they were that enthusiastic was From Russia with Love.
 And they were right."

-Shaw then appeared in End of the Game (1975); Diamonds (1975), because "I wanted to play a wonderfully elegant Englishman"; Robin and Marian (1976) as the Sheriff of Nottingham opposite Audrey Hepburn (Maid Marian) and Sean Connery (Robin Hood); Swashbuckler (1976); playing the lighthouse keeper and treasure-hunter Romer Treece in The Deep (1977), for which his fee was $650,000; and as Israeli Mossad agent David Kabakov in Black Sunday (1977).
+Shaw then appeared in End of the Game (1975); Diamonds (1975), because "I wanted to play a wonderfully elegant Englishman"; Robin and Marian (1976) as the Sheriff of Nottingham opposite Audrey Hepburn (Maid Marian) and Sean Connery (Robin Hood); Swashbuckler (1976); playing the lighthouse keeper and treasure hunter Romer Treece in The Deep (1977), for which his fee was $650,000; and as Israeli Mossad agent David Kabakov in Black Sunday (1977).

 During filming Force 10 from Navarone (1978) Shaw said "I'm seriously thinking that this might be my last film ...
 I no longer have anything real to say.
 I'm appalled at some of the lines ...
 I'm not at ease in film.
 I can't remember the last film I enjoyed making."
 He made one more film, Avalanche Express (1979).
 Shaw and director/producer Mark Robson both died of heart attacks during post-production within months of each other; Robson in June 1978 and Shaw in August 1978.
 Shaw said he would use the proceeds from the film to pay off his taxes, then focus on writing and making the "occasional small film".

 Personal life

-Shaw was married three times and had 11 children, two of whom were adopted.
+Shaw was married three times and had 10 children, two of whom were adopted.
 His first wife was Jennifer Bourke from 1952 to 1963, with whom he had four daughters.
-His second wife was actress Mary Ure from 1963 to 1975, with whom he had four children.
-He adopted a son from his wife's previous marriage to playwright John Osborne.
+His second wife was actress Mary Ure from 1963 to 1975.
+They had four children, including a son from his wife's previous marriage to playwright John Osborne.
 This marriage ended with Ure's death from an overdose.
 His third and final wife was Virginia Jansen from 1976 until his death in 1978, with whom he had one son; he also adopted her son from a previous relationship.

 For the last seven years of his life, Shaw lived at Drimbawn House in Tourmakeady, County Mayo, Ireland.
 Like his father, Shaw was an alcoholic for most of his life.

 Shaw referred to himself as a socialist during the 1976 Cork International Film Festival.
 "I started as a militant socialist, and I couldn't even now vote Tory under pain of death," he elaborated in an interview later the same year, adding that "I still think I am a socialist in a way."
+Shaw supported British withdrawal from Northern Ireland, arguing that, due to the Troubles, it will lead to more violence and murder.